MStar-Miles/PRIBIT-Technical-Support/Documents/Connect Controller/TroubleShooting.md

 ---
 *This guide is for initial troubleshooting.
-For advanced issues, contact PRIBIT support.*
+For advanced issues, contact PRIBIT technical support team.*